Ike-Ikechukwu/beautyspot-sales-data-warehouse/README.md

 Schemas used: bronze, silver and gold

-Each layer serves a different purpose.
+click to view script

-Layer	Purpose:
+Each layer serves a different purpose:

 -  Bronze	Store raw data
 -  Silver	Clean and standardize data